 How the transaction is then completed and the contract formally formed will be explained to you on the phone or email by our customer sales representative.
 This will include, without limit, whether a deposit or full payment is required to be paid and/or whether a written contract is required to be signed.

 Please note, there are standard additional costs and fees that may be applicable to your booking, including Advance Provisioning Allowance, Mooring Fees and Security Deposits, please take the time to read all about them on our Fees and Insurance Page.

-Where we request payments to be made up-front on booking we will immediately pass the money (less our commission) to the relevant supplier.
+Where we request payments to be made up-front on booking we will immediately pass the funds onto the relevant supplier.
 We do not sit on, or bank, your money.

 Failure to supply the correct credit or debit card billing address information and/or cardholder details may result in delays to the completion of your charter reservation and risks losing the yacht charter agreement.
 Please ensure that the details you give match those on your credit card billing statement.
 We also reserve the right to cancel a booking after issue if payment is declined or incorrect cardholder details and billing information have been supplied.
 Further, in an effort to minimise the effects of credit card fraud, we reserve the right to carry out random checks, including checks of the electoral roll, and may request you to either fax or post to us proof of your address and a copy of the credit card and recent statement before issuing any documents.